SlinkyShelf/task-list/README.md

-Its a react app that manages a complex document system containing tags, tasks, and pages For Mobile devices only
+Its a react app that manages a complex document system containing tags, tasks, and pages \n For Mobile devices only